tmaciejewski/see/README.md

 # SEE

 SEE (or see, whatever) is a simple search engine written in Erlang.
-So far it can crawl through web indexing new pages into ets table.
-It's split up into two applications:
+It provides web crawler, search engine and web frontend.
+It's split up into two applications: `see_db`, `see_crawler`.

-* `see_db`
-* `see_crawler`

 ## see_db

 `see_db` application handles indexing and web interface.
-It allows choosing storage backend  `storage` option in `.app` file.
+It allows choosing storage backend by `storage` option in `.app` file.
 Currently only ETS and Mnesia are supported.

 To start the application, run `start_db_node` script.